israelias/ts-lambda/README.md

-# lambda
+# TypeScript Lambda Boilerplate

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
+It was generated following [Jore Freitas](https://github.com/jafreitas90)'s (@jafreitas90) [Create an AWS Lambda using Typescript](https://jafreitas90.medium.com/create-an-aws-lambda-using-typescript-475c930aaaba) tutorial on Medium.
 It includes the following files and folders.

 - hello-world - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.